CodeAlphaCapt/Level-1-Task-2/README.md

 It contain the portfolio infromation of Aditya Dixit

-It contains Web Page coded in html,csc and Javascript
+It contains Web Page coded in html,css and Javascript